fkarg/fkarg.github.io/drafts/seven-habits.md

 ### Afterword
-- introduced special keywords: "was that a deposit or withdrawel", "is that reactive or proactive", "is that synergistic or a compromise", "is it win/win or win/lose or lose/win", "is it putting first things first", "is that beginning with the means in mind or the end in mind"
+- introduced special keywords: "was that a deposit or withdrawal", "is that reactive or proactive", "is that synergistic or a compromise", "is it win/win or win/lose or lose/win", "is it putting first things first", "is that beginning with the means in mind or the end in mind"